anwittw/boocas/README.md

 # Boocas

-# Boocas

 > A modern, digital approach to creating a bookclub

 ## The Idea

 Imagine, you are reading '*1984 - by George Orwell*', a book which fascinated generations of readers for more than seven decades.
 You are moved by it's relevance to nowadays political situation - and you want to share those thoughts.

-Boocas is for people, who not only want to *consume a book*, but to share their personal interpretation and the learnings they take from it*.*
+Boocas is for people, who not only want to *consume a book*, but to share their personal interpretation and the learnings they take from it.

- **Here you are able **to create groups to discuss a particular book, idea or Thought.
+ Here you are able to create groups to discuss a particular book, idea or Thought.

 ## Under the hood